 There are a lot of things that can really run down your immune system.
 Try to keep your immune system in check before, during and after you travel.
 Stay hydrated, eat well, make sure you get plenty of rest, keep your stress levels low, get out in the sun when you can.
 While this is an entire topic in itself, improving gut health can vastly improve your immune function.

 We have a very strict habit of taking these Emergen-C Immune Plus with Vitamin D packets a week before we travel, while we are traveling and a week afterwards.
 In Ohio, “sick season” lasts like half the year due to the weather, and we generally take them during those months anyway, so for us its just second nature.
 They’re super easy to mix with some water and drink before we head to the Parks and we have never gotten sick while taking them.
-Now, this isn’t to say that they’re magical and will prevent anything and everything, but in our experience they do really give you a bit of a boost; and scientifically it makes sense that they would.
+Now, this isn’t to say that they’re magical and will prevent anything and everything, but in our experience they do really give you a bit of a boost.
+And scientifically it makes sense that they would.
 They’re loaded with Vitamin C, Vitamin D and several B Vitamins, which are all proven to help boost your immune system.
+They are necessary to stay healthy traveling.

 It’s not a bad idea to carry sanitizing wipes with you into the Parks as well.
 We actually use them all the time to wipe down our phones as well, since I’m sure they pick up quite a few germs on their own.